Key and Exempt Decisions

 No treasury management decisions, as defined by the Chief Financial Officer, shall be deemed to be Key Decisions.

-Section 9GA(5) of the Local Government Act 2000 (regulations requiring prescribed information about prescribed decisions), requires that each Council publishes an advance notice of its intention to hold a meeting (28 clear days) in private and publish a notice of the reasons for it to be held in private.
+Section 9GA(5) of the Local Government Act 2000 (regulations requiring prescribed information about prescribed decisions), requires that each Council publishes a notice of its intention to hold a meeting (28 clear days) in private and publish a notice of the reasons for it to be held in private.